oregontoni/shell-ai-hackathon-2024/README.md

 6. All buy operations happen at the beginning of the year and all sell operations happen at the end of the year.
 7. Every year at most 20% of the vehicles in the existing fleet can be sold.

+**Timeline**
+The hackathon launch webinar was on 31 May, 2024.
+Final submissions were due by 1pm on 01 Jul, 2024.

+**Participants**
+According to <a href="https://www.hackerearth.com/challenges/competitive/shellai-hackathon-2024/leaderboard/page/1/">HackerEarth</a>, more than 1,000 teams from around the world registered for the Shell.ai 2024 Decarbonisation hackathon.

+*Team Mission Zero members*:

+- Laura Ansari
+- Toni Chan
+- Charlie Liao
+- Victor Morales

+**Team Collaboration**

+Tech Stack:
+- Google Suite (Gdrive, Colab, Meet, TasksBoard)
+- VS code
+- Excel

+Coding of the solution:
+- objective (Charlie)
+- constraints 1-4 (Laura)
+- constraints 5-8 (Toni)
+- final cost calculation (Victor)

 **Our solution**

 In this repository, you can find the following files: